-In 1992 a tornado struck northern portions of Pinellas Park devastating both residential neighborhoods and industrial buildings near Pinellas Park High School.
-In their work as General Contractors, Jimmy and Terry England (photo shows Jimmy on the Left and Terry on the right) of England Brothers Construction, Inc., re-built several of these businesses and ended up with a few good salvaged components which England Brothers retained for future use.
+In 1992 a tornado struck the northern portion of Pinellas Park devastating both residential neighborhoods and industrial buildings near Pinellas Park High School.
+In their work as general contractors, Jimmy England (left) and Terry England (right) of England Brothers Construction, Inc., re-built several of these businesses and ended up with a few good salvaged components which England Brothers retained for future use.

 At the urging of Councilmen Rick Butler and Ed Taylor, England Brothers Construction, Inc., agreed to build a band shell with help from others.
-A committee was formed to design and construct a permanent band shell at the park just north of city hall.
-The committee consisted of England Brothers Construction, Inc. (Contractor of Record), Building Director Mike Gustafson, Councilman Rick Butler, Assistant City Manager Tom Shevlin, Streets and Drainage Director Randy Roberts.
+A committee was formed to design and construct a permanent band shell at the Park just north of City Hall.
+The committee consisted of England Brothers Construction, Inc. (Contractor of Record), Building Director Mike Gustafson, Councilman Rick Butler, Assistant City Manager Tom Shevlin, and Streets and Drainage Director Randy Roberts.

 England Brothers Construction, Inc., worked closely with Acoustical Engineer Dave Fagen and Shields E. Clark P.E. to recycle the salvaged structural components from the 1992 Tornado to achieve the most efficient profile, design a hurricane resistant, maintenance free, clear span, permanent band shell with the necessary accouterments and utilities.

 The Band Shell was constructed at no cost to the City other than staff time to review the design, surplus fill from Streets and Drainage Division and Electrical installations by City staff.